GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 - It replaces, respectively updates, the Bootstrap 4 plugin https://github.com/GHSVS-de/plg_system_bs3ghsvs if already installed on your site!
 - This one here uses the same folders and deletes outdated files and folders from the old installation.
 - Internally it has the same name like the older
-- Code changes, new features etc. will only be backported to the old plugin when I think it makes sense.
+- Code changes, new features etc. will NOT be backported to the old plugin.

 ### Replacements.
 Conditional requirements.
 - - @since V2021.07.04: If you want to use the **"Structured Data"** feature of the plugin you have to install [GHSVS-de/pkg_lib_structuredataghsvs](https://github.com/GHSVS-de/pkg_lib_structuredataghsvs/releases) separately in your Joomla.